Rolex Bracelets: The Ultimate Guide to Rolex Bracelets

 Instead, they ordered the bracelets from the Swiss company Gay Frères, which was a company specializing in watch bracelets.
 This company also manufactured bracelets for a number of other leading Swiss watch brands apart from Rolex.
 This is the reason why, when looking at watches from this time, and equipped with Gay Freres bracelets, you can see that several of them have bracelets that are similar in design.

 The maybe most well-known fact about Gay Frères is that they manufactured the original Audemars Piguet Royal Oak bracelet.

-But having in mind that Rolex is a watch brand that doesn’t want to be compared with any watch brand, but wants to be a company which people sees as an industry leader that leads the way, or more correctly, creates the way, it’s not strange that the time eventually came for Rolex to create its own bracelet designs to complement its watches.
+But having in mind that Rolex is a watch brand that doesn’t want to be compared with any watch brand, but wants to be a company that people see as an industry leader that leads the way.
+Or, more correctly, creates the way.
+With this said, it is not strange that the time eventually came for Rolex to create its own bracelet designs to complement its watches.

-As a result, in the late 1930s, Rolex created its own bracelet design, which was the first iteration of the today so well-known Oyster bracelet.
+As a result, in the late 1930s, Rolex created its own bracelet design, which was the first iteration of the well-known Oyster bracelet.

 Gay Frères made Rolex’s first oyster bracelets, however, the bracelets were initially not offered as a standard option in Rolex’s own catalogs, partly because they were, at the time a costly addition to the watch which most people didn’t prioritize.
 In fact, at the time, the bracelet cost about half the price of many Rolex watches.